DivyankKargeti/JS-Practice-HT-Youtube-/README.md

 17 | Objects
 18 | Methods and Objects
 19 | For Loop
-20 | While and Do while Loops
+20 | While Loop and Do while Loop
 21 | doreach Loop
 22 | DOM (Document Object Model)